MariaPetlovana/Machine-Learning/README.md

-# Machine-Learning
+# Machine Learning
-Nurses activity - project to indicate kind of activity at each period of work day
+Project is created to indicate kind of nurses activity at each period of work day.
+Taught and based on information about tracked nurses activities during the working day.

 The main goal of this project is to determine activity periods during the day and as consequence - optimize working activities of nurses according to the period of day (morning, noon, evening).
 Optimization is topical for both: patients - to get more appropriate treatment, and hospitals - to plan resources and time usage in more accurate way.